In this article

 • Pending and unapproved expenses

-• How long the reimbursement will take
+• An estimated timeline for how long reimbursement will take

 • The payment method for reimbursing employees